galenseilis/old_blog/_posts/2024-02-09-generalized-subindependence.md

 This has a familiarity to it.
 Like how Fourier transforms are related to independent sums independent random variables or Mellin transforms under certain assumptions are related to products of independent random variables.

 ## Copula Theory
 Also, I wonder how subindependence relates to copula theory.
 Sklar's theorem gives us general conditions for mapping the marginal probabilities to their joint probabilities via a copula.
 So in a sense copulae specify *how* collections of random variables are dependent (or independent, in the case of the independence copula).
+Anyway, I intuit that there is a connection here.

 ## Conclusions